+Exposing the singular values of a convolutional layer opens the door to a variety of regularizers for these layers, including operator-norm regularizers.
 In Section 4.2, we evaluate an algorithm that periodically projects each convolutional layer onto a operator-norm ball.
 Using the projections improves the test error from 6.2% to 5.3% on CIFAR-10.
+We evaluate bounding the operator norm with and without batchnorm and we see that regularizing the operator norm helps, even in the presence of batch normalization.
+Moreover, operator-norm regularization and batch normalization are not redundant, and neither dominates the other.
+They complement each other.

-Gouk et al. [2018b] propose regularizing using a per-mini-batch approximation to the operator norm.
-They find the largest ratio between the input and output of a layer in the minibatch, and then scale down the transformation (thereby scaling down all of the singular values, not just the maximizers) so that the new value of this ratio obeys a constraint.
-Having access to the whole spectrum, we can clip the singular values and compute a projection using the exact value of the operator norm which leads to a larger improvement on a stronger baseline.
+Related work: Prior to our work, authors have responded to the difficulty of computing the singular values of convolutional layers in various ways.
+Cisse et al. (2017) constrained the matrix to have orthogonal rows and scale the output of each layer by a factor of $(2k+1)^{-\frac{1}{2}}$, for $k \times k$ kernels.
+Gouk et al. (2018a;b) proposed regularizing using a per-mini-batch approximation to the operator norm.
+They find the largest ratio between the input and output of a layer in the minibatch, and then scale down the transformation (thereby scaling down all of the singular values, not just the largest ones) so that the new value of this ratio obeys a constraint.